mlcommons/mlcube/docs/runners/kubernetes.md

 # Kubernetes Runner

+!!! warning
+    Work in progress.
+Some functionality described below may not be available.

 The Kubernetes Runner runs a MLCube on a Kubernetes cluster.

 ## Why Kubernetes?

 One of the key goals of the MLCube project is to enable portability of ML models.
 Kubernetes offers a good set of abstractions to enable model training to be portable across different compute platforms.

 ## Design